 It was while printing Sub/Culture that I started thinking about the possibility of noise as an end in itself.
 What happens just before the signal falls below the noise floor?
 What are the possibilities for pure noise?
 Is there a particular point between clarity and oblivion where the tension is most compelling?

 During this time members of my local photography salon were experimenting with unconventional uses of analog materials.
 Anne McDonald paints on gelatin silver mural paper with developers, bleaches, household chemicals, and the occasional bodily fluid.
 Andreas Rentsch paints developer by hand onto large sheets of x-ray film, and in another project allows photographs on unfixed polaroid film to transform and decay over many weeks.
 Saul Robbins improperly loads color print paper into processing machines, causing incomplete development and random variations.
 All these artists are in dialog with their materials, encouraging the processes to speak back to them.
 And they’re discovering unique and unexplored potentials for analog materials.
 I started thinking that noise might offer a way to explore digital equivalents to this analog glitch-photography.

 And so I had to decide what to photograph.
 What subject matter would be best suited to an almost-disappearing act?
 I experimented with the kinds of iconic subjects I usually avoid, in order to give the eye something familiar to grasp.
-So I tried portraits, nudes, vases of flowers, bowls of fruit, and familiar urban landscapes (the Empire State Building, the Brooklyn Bridge, etc.).
+These included portraits, nudes, vases of flowers, bowls of fruit, and familiar urban landscapes (the Empire State Building, the Brooklyn Bridge, etc.).
 Of all of these, only the portraits worked.

 It turns out familiarity isn’t enough.
 We need something that we’re hard-wired to notice.
 Our visual cortex is a kind of face-finding supercomputer—to such a degree that we see faces even where they aren’t.
 This is why it’s hardly newsworthy anymore when Jesus rises from your toaster.4

 So portraits it was.